-The Gottman Institute invited me to offer a webinar on How to Fight Fair a few weeks ago.
-They very generously permitted me to publish part of the lecture, so I created a youtube video highlighting the part of the lecture where I detail three things:
+The Gottman Institute invited me to offer a webinar on How to Fight Fair, and I created a YouTube video highlighting the part of the lecture where I detail three things:

 - How criticism and defensiveness gallop together to create the most common communication cycle: attack/defend

 - How to avoid getting into the attack/defend cycle in the first place